microchip-pic-avr-examples/avr128da48-cnano-adc-free-running-mplab/README.md

 The AVR128DA48 Curiosity Nano Development Board is used as a test platform.
 The POT Click board is placed on the first mikroBUS slot of the Curiosity Nano Adapter board, as in the below picture.
 <br><img src="images/connections.png" width="600">

-<br>The following configurations must be made:

-- Initialize and configure CLKCTRL module
-- Initialize and configure VREF module
-- Initialize and configure ADC module
-- Initialize and configure USART module
-- Initialize and configure PORT module

 The following pin configuration must be made for this project: